gaverhae/okku-remote/README.md

 ## Testing the server

 With this in place, we can already somewhat test the calculation server.
-If you start the calculation server by running ``lein run``, and then open up a repl in the lookup project with ``lein repl``, you should be able to type-in the following commands:
+If you start the calculation server by running ``lein run``, and then open up a repl in the ``lookup`` project with ``lein repl``, you should be able to type the following commands:
 ```clojure
 lookup.core=> (def as (actor-system "test" :port 2553))
 lookup.core=> (def ra (look-up "akka://CalculatorApplication@127.0.0.1:2552/user/simpleCalculator" :in as))